junxit/us-congress-bills-111/metadata.md

 - 2009-11-05 — Senate amendment proposed (on the floor): Amendment SA 2736 proposed by Senator Casey for Senator Akaka.(consideration: CR S11234-11235; text: CR S11234-11235)
 - 2009-11-05 — Senate amendment submitted
 - 2009-11-05 — The committee reported substitute was withdrawn by Unanimous Consent. (consideration: CR S11234)
+- 2009-11-09 — Message on Senate action sent to the House.
+- 2009-11-16 — Received in the House.
+- 2009-11-16 — Referred to the House Committee on Oversight and Government Reform.